 Professor Bob Pearce passed away in April 2018.
 His obituary is available here.

 Emeritus Professor of International Business in the University of Reading’s School of Economics, Professor Pearce joined the former Department of Economics in 1966 and subsequently held posts as Research Fellow, Reader and Professor.

-He is author or co-author of 14 books, working alongside colleagues including John Dunning, Peter Buckley and Marina Papanastassiou, and is an author of 29 articles in refereed journals and of 28 articles in edited volumes.
-He has served on the editorial boards of International Business Review, Management International Review and Multinational Business Review.
+He was author or co-author of 14 books, working alongside colleagues including John Dunning, Peter Buckley and Marina Papanastassiou, and was an author of 29 articles in refereed journals and of 28 articles in edited volumes.
+He had served on the editorial boards of International Business Review, Management International Review and Multinational Business Review.

 Irina is a Lecturer in Strategy and International Business at Henley Business School, specialising in the international expansion activities and behaviours of multinational firms.
 She completed her PhD in International Business at Warwick Business School in which she examined empirically the foreign market re-entry behaviour of multinationals after initial entry and exit.
 She presented multiple papers at conferences such as AOM, AIB, AIB (UK) and BAM.
 Her various research projects on foreign market re-entry have won multiple awards at AIB (UK-I) conferences such as Palgrave Macmillan Prize for the best competitive paper (2016) and Neil Hood & Stephen Young prize “Most Original New Paper” (2013; 2014).
 Her broader research interests encompass entry modes, institutional change in emerging economies, organisational learning and unlearning, organisational memory and market entry performance.